rafaolivas25/Onspot/README.md

-I only have the apis not the complete project, because they were my part.
+I only have the apis not the complete project, because this was my part.